devhatt/pet-dex-frontend/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest a feature to be added to Octopost
+about: Suggest a feature to be added to Petdex
 title: ''
 labels: ''
 assignees: ''